jelastic-jps/mysql-cluster/addons/recovery/docs/Manual recovery guide.md

 #### Container redeploy

 The next step is to do [Container redeploy](https://www.virtuozzo.com/application-platform-docs/container-redeploy/) for failed databaser server node.
-This action will lead that you will have clean database node.
+This action will result in you having a clean database node.

 <p align="left">
 <img src="../images/redeploy.png" width="550">